fis/aoc/docs/2022-notes.md

 it be possible to build a robot of that type.
 This may or may not be beneficial;
 it's hard to say.

-With the pruning, the solution takes about 0.36 seconds on my input.
-That's... barely acceptable.
-There's probably a clever trick in there somewhere I'm missing, but it'll have to do, for now.
+With the pruning, the solution took about 0.36 seconds on my input.
+That's... barely acceptable, but is where I initially left it.

+The final solution here adds one more pruning rule, which drops the runtime from 360 ms to about 16 — credit goes to `int-e` for this one.
+There's never any need to build more ore, clay or obsidian robots than what's sufficient to generate, in one round, as much of that particular kind of resource as the maximum cost using said resource.
+Any excess won't help make more geodes: there's no way to consume resources faster.
+So that's three very simple `<` conditions for a >20x improvement in speed.

 ## [Day 20](https://adventofcode.com/2022/day/20): Grove Positioning System